Luděk Sekyra: Cooperation with the University of Oxford

 The foundation has established long-term collaborations with Harvard and Oxford Universities, the Václav Havel Library, the Czech Center of the International PEN Club, and the Centre for Philosophy, Ethics, and Religion at the Charles University Faculty of Arts.
 The foundation focuses on the development of critical and philosophical thinking, on the support of academic institutions and educational projects, including the publication of works by important thinkers.
 The foundation's mission is also to strive for intergenerational dialogue in the context of responsibility for the future of the planet.

 Sekyra has long worked with Oxford University and is a member of Harris Manchester College's Board of Regents and a Foundation Fellow.

 Luděk Sekyra cooperates with Oxford University on a long-term basis.
 In 2011, Sekyra became one of the 36 members of Harris Manchester College's board.
 On November 6, 2014, University of Oxford hosted a series of events called Velvet Day as a commemoration of 25th anniversary of the Velvet Revolution in the Czech Republic and its former president, Václav Havel.
-Among the main events were Havel's Place instalment and its revelation in the University park and inauguration of Sekyra House student center at the university and became a member of its Vice Chancellor Circle.
+Among the main events were Havel's Place instalment and its revelation in the university park and inauguration of Sekyra House student center at the university and became a member of its Vice Chancellor Circle.
 Oxford's Velvet Day celebration included the naming of a lecture hall in Sekyra House in honor of Czech theologian and priest Tomáš Halík and the unveiling of Havel's Place in the university's main park.
 Luděk Sekyra's primary academic interests are moral and political philosophy.
 His essays have been published by Hospodářské noviny, and Lidové noviny.

 On November 6, 2014, University of Oxford hosted a series of events called Velvet Day as a commemoration of 25th anniversary of the Velvet Revolution in the Czech Republic and its former president, Václav Havel.
-Among the main events were Havel's Place instalment and its revelation in the University park, and also the inauguration of the student centre Sekyra House, sponsored by Luděk Sekyra.
+Among the main events were Havel's Place instalment and its revelation in the university park, and also the inauguration of the student centre Sekyra House, sponsored by Luděk Sekyra.
 One of its lecture halls was named after the Czech theologian and priest Tomáš Halík.

 Sekyra and White's Professor of Moral Philosophy

-In 2021 a prestigious Oxford professorship in moral philosophy has been endowed following a £2.8 million donation from Luděk Sekyras foundation.
+In 2021 an Oxford professorship in moral philosophy was endowed following a £2.8 million donation from the Luděk Sekyras foundation.
 The White's Chair of Moral Philosophy was Oxford's first professorial post in philosophy when it was established 400 years ago.
 It has become the Sekyra and White's Professorship of Moral Philosophy in recognition of the Sekyra Foundation's gift.